Cubiipusad/cubiipusad.github.io/README.md

 ## Welcome to GitHub Pages

+for any of my serious stuff go to the volcanic eruption thingy

 INT.
 THE GRIFFIN HOUSE - LIVING ROOM

 Peter and Cleveland are sitting on the couch, watching TV.